 Fundoplication is surgery to treat gastroesophageal reflux disease (GERD).
-During this surgery, the top part of your child's stomach is wrapped around the lower part of the esophagus.
+The top part of your child's stomach is wrapped around the lower part of the esophagus.
 This prevents stomach acid from moving up into your child's esophagus.

 How do I prepare my child for surgery?

-Your child may need to have tests such as an endoscopy with biopsy (small samples of tissue are taken) or a pH study before surgery.
-Ask your child's healthcare provider more about these tests.
+Your child may need an endoscopy with biopsy (small tissue samples are taken) or a pH study before surgery.
+Ask your child's surgeon more about these tests.
 Do not give your child anything to eat or drink after midnight the night before surgery.
-Your child's healthcare provider will tell you what medicines to give or not give your child the morning of surgery.
+Your child's surgeon will tell you which medicines to give or not give your child the morning of surgery.

 What will happen during my child's surgery?

-- Your child will be given general anesthesia to keep them asleep and pain free during surgery.
+- Your child will be given general anesthesia to keep him or her asleep and pain-free during surgery.
 Your child may be given antibiotics to prevent an infection.

 - Your child's surgery may be done as an open procedure.
 During an open procedure, a large incision will be made in his or her abdomen.
 Your child's surgery may instead be done laparoscopically.
 Several small incisions will be made in his or her abdomen.
 Your child's surgeon will put a scope and tools through the incisions to do the surgery.